• Skip to primary navigation

 Jump to Recipe Jump to Video

-Chana dal is a flavorful dal recipe from India that's made with split and skinned Bengal gram, flavored with onion, tomato, and a few Indian spices.
-It's a vegan and gluten-free recipe, perfect for protein-rich meatless meals.
+Chana dal is a flavorful and comforting dish from North Indian cuisine that's made with skinned and split Bengal gram, also known as black or brown chickpeas.
+The dal is flavored with onion, tomato, and a few Indian spices.
+It's hearty, flavorful, and incredibly satisfying.

 Chana dal curry served with rice and cucumber slices in a white bowl.